- Ph.D., Computation, Organizations and Society, Carnegie Mellon University

 - B.S., Frostburg State University

-Craig Schreiber is an associate professor of management in the Charles M. Snipes School of Business.
+Craig Schreiber is a professor of management and appointed dean of the Charles M. Snipes School of Business and Economics in 2022.
 He also serves as co-director of the Broyhill Institute for Leadership, which provides leadership training and experience to students and community outreach activities.

 His expertise includes organizational development and change, innovation, leadership, organizational relations to societal and global issues, social networks and systems thinking.